joaomdsg/bonding-config-in-ubuntu/README.md

 # bonding-config-in-ubuntu

-This project is inteded as an experiment to learn about `Bonding` network interfaces in Ubuntu.
+This project is inteded as an experiment to learn about network interface `Bonding` in Ubuntu.

 The aim of the experiment is to combine 4 network interfaces into a sigle link with a single IP address, using the steps found in the [Ubuntu Documentation](https://help.ubuntu.com/community/UbuntuBonding), and to develop a set of `Ansible` playbooks that automate this process as much as possible.